emichael/dslabs/handout-files/README.md

 ![Trace](img/trace-servers.png)

+Adding the `--start-viz` flag to `./run-tests.py` will also start the visualization tool if the search is unable to find a particular state it is looking for.
+In this case, the tool will be pre-populated with a trace that ends in the state the search started from.
+This allows you to manually explore possible executions to check if a matching state actually exists.

 ### Run-until
 You can save some time by asking the visualization tool to find a state matching a particular predicate.
 Click "Run Until" and then "Predicate":